SirJonasM/idp/docs/src/rtems.typ

 runner = "qemu-system-riscv64 -M virt -nographic -bios"
 ```

 The project can then be build with `cargo build`.
 The target of the BSP and the rustc target have to be same to assure compatibility.
+Rust lets you define more than one target in the `.cargo/config.toml`. `cargo build` will then create binaries for each target.
+To only build for one specific target cargo has the `--target` flag.

 == Linking and running in QEMU
 Linking is done by compiling the RTEMS init.c and then using the RTEMS toolchain to link it with the Rust static library.
 In this process linker flags that are defined by the used BSP are used.